TrellixVulnTeam/swahilipython_SCMU/Doc/faq/library.rst

 <https://wiki.python.org/moin/WebProgramming>`_.

-How do I send mail from a Python script?
+How do I send mail kutoka a Python script?
 ----------------------------------------

 Use the standard library module :mod:`smtplib`.